ACA TRAINING PROGRAMME

 How long will it take to complete the ACA qualification?

-Most trainees complete the examinations in about 2.5 years and then spend a further six months consolidating their practical experience and completing the final elements required under the apprenticeship programme.
+Most trainees complete the examinations in about 2.5 years and then spend a further six months consolidating the final elements required under the apprenticeship programme.